ColtonBoyd/PrintAllFiles/README.md

-Read All Lines from a source Location.
+Read All Files from a source Location and print to a text file.
+Some functionality is not currently in the project.
+More to come!